-At St Thomas à Becket Church of England Federation (which is referred to as the Federation in the rest of this document) we are committed to making the best possible provision for our pupils, in order that they may achieve their full learning potential.
+At St Thomas à Becket Church of England Federation (which is referred to as the Federation in the rest of this document) we are committed to making the best possible provision for our children, in order that they may achieve their full learning potential.

-The Federation's prime focus is on Learning and Progress; to know more and remember more.
-We aim to equip the pupils with the language to talk about their progress, strengths, skills and areas for improvement.
-We recognise that the use of effective feedback has a high impact on pupil achievement and learning.
+The Federation's prime focus is on learning and progress; to know more and remember more.
+We aim to equip the children with the language to talk about their progress, strengths, skills and areas for improvement.
+We recognise that the use of effective feedback has a high impact on children's achievement and learning.

-Our focus on Learning and Progress is underpinned by our Vision as a Church of England Primary School.
+Our focus on learning and progress is underpinned by our vision as a Church of England Primary School.
 It is expected that children will "be the best that they can be", while "living life in all its fullness (John 10:10)".
-In terms of Learning and Progress this will be evidenced by children striving to show visible progress in their work, enjoying challenge and showing pride in their learning and that of others.
-The Framfield 5Rs acts as a framework to help pupils, staff and carers.
-The House Point System acts as a reward.
+In terms of learning and progress this will be evidenced by children striving to show visible progress in their work, enjoying challenge and showing pride in their learning and that of others.
+The Framfield 5Rs acts as a framework to help children, staff and carers.
+The House Point system acts as a reward.

-With this in mind, the principles of the Church of England Vision of Education has guided School Leaders in the creation of this policy, particularly strands on "Wisdom, Knowledge and Skills" and "Hope and Aspiration".
-Our Key Principles for Learning and Teaching are rooted in biblical theology.
+With this in mind, the principles of the Church of England Vision of Education has guided school leaders in the creation of this policy, particularly strands on "Wisdom, Knowledge and Skills" and "Hope and Aspiration".
+Our key principles for learning and teaching are rooted in biblical theology.

-We want our pupils to:
+We want our children to:

-- Regard learning as an enjoyable experience - Become independent, confident learners who reflect on and better their learning through resilience, reflection and resourcefulness. - Feel safe and be willing to take risks. - · Keep the curiosity and questioning approach to life and learning - Share and work co-operatively - Regard the rest of the world as an adventure and other cultures and beliefs as valuable ways of living - To embrace the Framfield 5Rs (See Appendix One) - Be enterprising individuals who contribute to their communities and our society.
+- Regard learning as an enjoyable experience - Become independent, confident learners who reflect on and better their learning through resilience, reflection and resourcefulness. - Feel safe and be willing to take risks. - Keep the curiosity and questioning approach to life and learning - Share and work co-operatively - Regard the rest of the world as an adventure and other cultures and beliefs as valuable ways of living - To embrace the Framfield 5Rs (See Appendix One) - Be enterprising individuals who contribute to their communities and our society.